JimDesu/basis-lang/spec.md

 ### H.6 The Lazy Model (No Import-Time Diagnostics)

 Competition among witnesses produces no import-time warnings.
-The former import-time competition warning presumed a ranking that silently resolved the competition; with the ranking removed, competition is benign until a resolution point must choose, and that point either resolves explicitly (&sect;9.15 tiers 1&ndash;5) or errors precisely, naming candidates.
-A vague warning at the import adds noise without adding safety, and is therefore omitted by design.
+Such a warning would presume a ranking that silently resolves the competition and merely reports the outcome; with no ranking, competition is benign until a resolution point must choose, and that point either resolves explicitly (&sect;9.15 tiers 1&ndash;5) or errors precisely, naming candidates.
+A vague warning at the import would add noise without adding safety, and is omitted by design.

 ### H.7 Domain-Hierarchy Extension